rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 }
 ```

-We then create the `Producer` and publish 100 messages.
+The program then creates a `Producer` instance and publish 100 messages.
-We set the body value of the last message to `poison`; this is a marker for the consumer to stop consuming.
+The body value of the last message is set to `poison`; this is a marker for the consumer to stop consuming.

-Note we use a `CountDownLatch`: it is decremented with `countDown` in each message confirm callback.
+Note the use of a `CountDownLatch`: it is decremented with `countDown` in each message confirm callback.
-This way we make sure the broker received all the messages before closing the program.
+This ensures the broker received all the messages before closing the program.

 ```java
 Producer producer = environment.producerBuilder()